zanedr/front-end-submissions-public/1701/mod-4/byob/chris_jordan.md

 **x points**: Lorem ipsum dolor set amet

+## Project is worth 150 points

-### To get a 3 on this project, you need to score 115 points or higher
+## To get a 3 on this project, you need to score 110 points or higher
-### To get a 4 on this project, you need to score 140 points or higher
+## To get a 4 on this project, you need to score 130 points or higher

 # Final Score: x / 150